bravecollective/timerboard/README.md

 * Configure the app/config/database.php file with your database connection details.
 * Edit app/database/seeds/UserTableSeeder.php and setup your default username, email address and password
 * Edit app/config/app.php and put your domain name in the url property
-* Edit bootstrap/start.php and put your domain name in the "production" environment detector
 * Run "chmod 0755 setup update" and then "./setup" from the folder the repo was checked out in.
 * Make sure you see no errors, go to the domain name in a browser and try to login!

 ### Upgrading

-* Run "./update" from the repo root to pull the latest version, all the latest packages, and migrate the DB.
+* Run "./update" from the repo root to pull the latest version, all the latest packages, and migrate the DB (THis d.

 ### Contributing To TimerBoard